 Dr. April Ralph was born and raised in Huntsville.
 Her father, Harold Hall, was a NASA engineer, and her mother, Nan Hall, was the Registrar and Director of Admissions at UAH.
 She earned a Bachelors of Mechanical Engineering from Georgia Tech.
 After college she married and relocated to Texas, where she worked in the petrochemical industry for 15 years.

-Dr. Ralph has two wonderful children, two great children-in-law, and six beautiful grandchildren.
-Her son Brian (and Jordan) have three sons, Robert, Liam & Gavin and a daughter, Sadie.
+Dr. Ralph has two wonderful children, two great children-in-law, and seven beautiful grandchildren.
+Her son Brian (and Jordan) have three sons, Robert, Liam & Gavin and two daughters, Sadie and Brennan.
 Her daughter Joanna (and Jason) have two daughters, Penelope & Annabelle.
 Both Brian & Joanna live with their families in Texas.

 In 1997, Dr. Ralph resigned her engineering position to enter Texas Chiropractic College (TCC), where she earned her Doctorate of Chiropractic in 2000.
 For the following seven years, Dr. Ralph owned and operated Family Chiropractic of League City (Texas).